romerorocj-ga/simon-project/README.md

         - render the board of the game
         - render the four colors on each corner of circle
         - do not render play again button
-    - wait for player interaction
+    - Wait for player interaction

 - Handle a player clicking the start button